link89/jenkins-oo-shared-lib/README.md

 }
 ```

-To use it with this library, what you need is import this library and write it
+To migrate your script to use with this library, what you need is import this
-this way
+library and write it this way
 ```groovy

 // Import this share library, you should add it to Jenkins before you start to use it.